 I had a learning buddy for this course.
 This was a nice way to do it, as we could discuss the exercises as we went through them.
 We did not discuss the tutor-assessed exercises before submitting them, but it was nice to discuss the other exercises and compare battle wounds after receiving feedback too.

-Course review – in summary…
+Copyediting course review – in summary…

 This course has fine-tuned my knowledge of a UK style guide (New Hart’s Rules), given me more confidence (as a pass means I know my work is up to expectations in traditional publishing), and has improved the quality of my editing.
 My style sheets are much better organised now.
 I see a clearer separation between ESL line-editing and regular copyediting too.
 Even if the skills tested here are not what I get hired as a language editor for, the work I produce is now improved.